valiquette/homebridge-rachio-irrigation/README.md

      - Copy the `Key`, `Secret`, and `relay CLI command` somewhere.
 You'll need them later.
  - Now you'll need to install their Relay software on a computer on your network (probably wherever you have Homebridge installed).
 Install instructions can be [found here](https://docs.webhookrelay.com/installation-options/installation-options/install-cli).
  - Edit Settings for `homebridge-rachio-irrigation` to use the Webhook Relay
-   - When setting up this plugin and you get to the _External IP Address_ section, just enter `127.0.0.1`.
-The field only accepts IP addresses, so you'll need to change it later manually in the config.json file.
+   - When setting up this plugin and you get to the _External IP Address or Domain_ section, enter the _default public endpoint_ that Webhook Relay provides you with.
+It'll look like `somethinglongandrandom.hooks.webhookrelay.com`.
+You can find it at _Request Forwarding > Buckets_ listed under _Default public endpoint_ in the Webhook Relay dashboard.
    - Set the _External Webhook Port_ to: `80`
    - The _Internal Webhook Port_ can be left to the default `27546`.
 If you change it, be sure to change the _Destination URL_ in the Webhook Relay bucket settings you configured earlier.
-   - After saving the settings, go to the Config tab in Homebridge UI, and scroll down to find the section for this plugin.
-You're going to change only one item, and that's `external_IP_address` where it says `127.0.0.1` to the URL that the webhook Relay service gave you.
-It'll look like `somethinglongandrandom.hooks.webhookrelay.com`.
-You can find it at _Request Forwarding > Buckets_ listed under _Default public endpoint_ in the Webhook Relay dashboard.
-    - Save the Config changes in the top right, and restart Homebridge
+   - Save the Config changes, and then restart Homebridge
  - Test it!
    - Make sure you're running the relay service, in Terminal or the command line, it'll look something like this: `relay forward -b rachio-config`
+     - `rachio-config` should be the name of your bucket.
    - Go to `http://somethinglongandrandom.hooks.webhookrelay.com/test` in your browser and a moment later you should see in the Homebridge logs that the test was successful.
  - After you have tested everything works ok, you can make the Webhook Relay software always run by using the [instructions here](https://docs.webhookrelay.com/installation-options/installation-options/background-service).

 The startup log will show if the configuration is correct and working.